Employee Orientation Procedure

 Orientation at Memorial University of Newfoundland will occur in two phases in order to enable new employees to receive both a macro and a micro view of the institution and the new position.

-Provided at the departmental level, this component of the Employee Orientation Program will help employees understand their job-specific and department-specific expectations.
-This orientation should be conducted and/or coordinated by the senior administrative person in the Department or Academic Unit who is responsible for human resources administration (the "HR Administrator").
+Provided at the unit level, this component of the Employee Orientation Program will help employees understand their job-specific and unit -specific expectations.
+This orientation should be conducted and/or coordinated by the senior administrative person in the unit who is responsible for human resources administration (the "HR Administrator").

 The HR Administrator will ensure that the Orientation Checklist for New Employees is completed, and is signed by the new employee to signify that all the activities and requirements listed on this checklist have been completed or provided.
 The HR Administrator will also coordinate with the employee's immediate supervisor to ensure that the activities listed below are completed.